DZ84/flying-dots/README.md

 # flying-dots

-Dennis Zethof - Februari 2018
+	Dennis Zethof - Januari 2019

-	v0.45
+	v0.60

-	NOTE: The main focus of this specific project is to get the collision detection algorithm right, this is a test setup, and by all means not finished.
-It is not efficient enough, and not without bugs.
-However, right now you can run it for quite a while, and I've seen no dots leaving their box or overlap eachother (except on their spawning area in the upper left corner, they overlap there at first).
-The goal is to let the box be fully filled with dots until none can be added.
+	The main focus of this specific project is to get the collision detection algorithm right, this is a test setup, and by all means not finished.

-	I have removed most of the comments because they would clutter the code and where not written to be read by others.
+	Got it to run quite a bit more efficient.
+The main improvements were in the functions:

+	-get_rounded_number
+	-remove_old_grid_positions
+	-weave_grids_together
+	-check_redo_position (now with hash maps)
+	-remove some rounding calls

-	Algorithms: this code scans all the dots, determines if there will be any collisions, performs the collision earliest in time, reevaluates the new situation caused by the collision, then performs the next earliest collision, reevaluates etc.
+	Algorithms: this code scans all the dots, determines if there will be any collisions, performs the collision earliest in time, re-evaluates the new situation caused by the collision, then performs the next earliest collision, re-evaluates etc.

-	By default the amount of dots is set at 80, you can easily set "settings_maximum_dots" to about 150.
-Ofcourse that may not run as smooth.
+	By default the amount of dots is set at 100, you can easily set "settings_maximum_dots" to about 150.
+But that may not run as smooth.
+Similarly the speed can be adjusted by searching for "set_speed".